wafo-project/wafo/README.rst

 Description
 ===========

-WAFO is a toolbox Python routines for statistical analysis and simulation of random waves and random loads.
+WAFO is a matlab toolbox for statistical analysis and simulation of random waves and random loads.
 WAFO is freely redistributable software, see WAFO icence, cf. the GNU General Public License (GPL) and contain tools for: